Alejogb1/job-board/blog-data/why-am-i-seeing-repeated-859-unexpected-token-exceptions-in-a-rails-6-application.md

 id: "why-am-i-seeing-repeated-859-unexpected-token-exceptions-in-a-rails-6-application"
 ---

-Let's unpack this '859: unexpected token' error you're encountering in your Rails 6 application.
+this '859: unexpected token' error you're encountering in your Rails 6 application.
 It's a frustrating one, I know.
 I’ve spent my fair share of late nights staring at similar error logs, especially back in the early days of Rails 6 adoption.
 This error, specifically, usually isn't about an outright syntax error in your code, but rather a parsing issue arising from how webpacker is processing your javascript assets.
 And it's almost always about the interaction between webpacker's configuration and how you are trying to incorporate javascript code that webpacker finds unsuitable as an input module.

 Essentially, webpacker, which Rails 6 uses by default for asset packaging, expects to work with javascript files that are formatted as valid ES modules or CommonJS modules.
 The '859: unexpected token' error indicates that the parser, often Babel, encountered something in your javascript file that doesn’t conform to those expectations.
 This could be due to a variety of reasons, but I’ve found a few specific culprits to be most common.